tq-systems/meta-tq/meta-tq/doc/README.TQMa8XxS.md

 ### Cortex M4

 Demos are compiled to use Cortex M4 UART with 115200 8N1 on Pins SCU\_GPIO\_00 and SCU\_GPIO\_01
-For demos available in the BSP and the device tree to be used see [artifacts section](#artifacts).
+For demos available in the BSP and the device tree to be used see [artefacts section](#artefacts).

 *Note:* UART3 uses the same pins as Cortex M4 UART and has to be disabled when using Cortex M4.